hemanthk92/IDD-FinalProject/README.md

   7. Super Glue
   8. LED
   9. Servo Motor
+  10. 3" by 7" 1/2" wood piece

 Steps:
   1. Design a template on adobe illustrator for a box with a hinge and a ledge.
 Make sure the box has groves and edges which allow for parts to be wood glued togther.
 This should include measurements and appropriate space for the led screen, pins, arduino, servo motors and usb cable power connection.
 Iterate several times with carboard before you cut the wood.
   2. Build a circuit on the arduino board.
 The circuit should include the LED (connected via ribbon cable), 3 switch buttons and 2 servo motors.
 The circuit should allow for a user to input a 3 digit combination on the pins and if correct the servo should rotate.
   3. Laser cut the wood and wood glue the parts together.
   4. Place the arduino board in the box and attach the servo motors to top portions of the box where the ledge will sit.
 Place and ensure that the motors are located and can rotate in such a way that they can enter both the locked and unlocked state as shown in the pictures below.
+  5. Cut a 3" by 7" 1/2" wood piece and place it inside the box to support the arduino, as shown in the picture.
+This is used to provide support for when the user presses a button the arduino does not move.
-  5. Connect the LED to the ribon cable and place it in the mounted section of the box.
+  6. Connect the LED to the ribon cable and place it in the mounted section of the box.
-  6. Using a small screwdriver connect the bottom of the box to the lid with the hinge.
+  7. Using a small screwdriver connect the bottom of the box to the lid with the hinge.

   State Diagram: <br>
   <img src="photos/StateDiagram.png" width="48%">